 If you already have an accommodation letter from SAS, please provide the instructor with a copy to ensure effective implementation of accommodations for this class.
-In order to coordinate testing accommodation, the accommodation letter needs to be provided to the instructor at least 48 hours before the assessment.
+In order to coordinate a quiz/exam/final exam accommodation, the accommodation letter needs to be provided to the instructor at least 48 hours before the assessment.